General information

 - GRB: gamma-ray bursts

-- burst: unclassified transients
+- burst: unclassified transients and flares

-- neutrino: high-energy neutrino
+- neutrino: high-energy neutrino events

 - nuem: coincidence between neutrinos and high-energy gamma rays